jsydow/tracebook/README.md

  In jOSM the OpenStreetMap is then edited using the collected data.
  The results of this software project can be found in swp-dv-ws2010-osm-1.

- After the project has finished I continued this project in my bachelor thesis.
+ After the project has finished I continued this project as part of my bachelor thesis.

 ### Links